bekranker/N-Array-Tree-In-Unity/README.md

 # ItemHandler - Tree Structure Project 🌳

 This project implements a hierarchical tree structure to manage items and their sub-items using recursive functions in Unity.
 The `ItemHandler` class handles the creation of trees, adds sub-items to the tree nodes, and performs various operations on the tree structure.
+This project is maded for lesson of Artificial inteligence in the game.

 ## Table of Contents 📚